saddiqueasad1/easyDuKan/README.md

-## easydukan
+## easydukaan

 ### Overview

-**easydukan** is a mobile application built using React Native and Expo.
+**easydukaan** is a mobile application built using React Native and Expo.
 It helps users manage their daily diet plans and provides easy access to nutrition information.

 ### Features